As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 In vivo autoradiography (Figure 1)

-- Radioactive labelling of biological sample.
+- Radioactive labeling of biological samples.
 Labeling time depends on the type of radioisotope and the radiotracer molecule.

 - Injection or oral administration of radioactive tracer in laboratory animals